Space for Africa Competition 2026

 > Clarity: Are arguments clear?

-> Potential impact: How do the recommendations and/or solutions address the goal discussed?
+> Potential impact: How do the recommendations and/or solutions address the focus issue?
 Are the recommendations and/or solutions pragmatic?

 PRIZES

-> Top essays in each category will receive scholarship to participate in the African Space Policy and Strategy course at ASLI.
-On successful completion of the course and publication of the essays, participants will be given a verifiable Certificate of Participation.
+> Up to 20 authors of top essays in will receive scholarships to participate in the African Space Policy and Strategy course at ASLI.
+On successful completion of the course, authors will receive Certificates.

-> Best two essays in the competition will receive scholarship to participate in the 9th Africa Space Generation Workshop.
-Sponsored participants are expected to present their works at the workshop.
+> Best two participants in the course will receive sponsorship to participate in the 10th Africa Space Generation Workshop (AF-SGW).
+Sponsored participants are expected to present their works at the workshop and participate in panel discussions.

-> Top essays in each category will be published on physical and virtual platforms.
+> Best essays will be published on physical and virtual platforms.
 Essays are expected to be published before the workshop.

 SUBMISSION